 Upon settling in, we hit the streets to find some food.
 We discovered an outdoor patio and had a couple of drinks, and some delicious Mexican fare.
 Delicious is an adjective tailor-made for the nachos.
 Maybe not-cho opinion, but definitely mine. 😉 But seriously… we made the decision to drive into Hollywood and find a tour bus to show us around.
-We walked Hollywood Boulevard checking the names on all the stars etched into the sidewalk.
-Shannon got a photo with her hands placed in Marilyn Monroe’s hand prints, in front of Grauman’s Chinese Theatre.
+We walked Hollywood Boulevard checking the names of all the stars etched into the sidewalk.
+Shannon got a photo with her hands placed in Marilyn Monroe’s handprints, in front of Grauman’s Chinese Theatre.
 I stumbled upon an “I love LA” t-shirt for $5, and walked away singing the 1980’s Randy Newman hit of the same name.

-I was surprised how many street names I was familiar with: Melrose Avenue, Vine Street, Hollywood Boulevard, and Santa Monica Boulevard just to name a few.
+I was surprised by how many street names I was familiar with: Melrose Avenue, Vine Street, Hollywood Boulevard, and Santa Monica Boulevard just to name a few.
 I caught glimpses of places our tour guide didn’t even mention: The Sunset Grill made famous in a Don Henley song, and The Peach Pit, which was the hangout for the kids on Beverly Hills 90210.
-Exhausted from travel and our day in the city, we grabbed a couple of slices of pizza, and ventured back to lay low in our hotel to get ready for the next day.
+Exhausted from travel and our day in the city, we grabbed a couple of slices of pizza and ventured back to lay low in our hotel to get ready for the next day.

 Our next day began with a nervous Shannon getting ready to attend BlogHer 2020, a blogging conference.
 I enjoyed a relaxed morning with a wonderful breakfast buffet at our hotel, followed by some time on the hotel rooftop, taking in the views of the city.
-Los Angeles was beautiful that day, as I took pleasure in some down time around the hotel, and a couple of nice hikes on the city streets to explore my surroundings.
+Los Angeles was beautiful that day, as I took pleasure in some downtime around the hotel, and a couple of nice hikes on the city streets to explore my surroundings.
 Throughout the day, I was able to share Shannon’s thrills of being at the event with each text she sent.
-She arrived back in the late afternoon, very excited for all she experienced at her conference.
-We walked down the street to a small Irish Pub where we enjoyed great atmosphere, drinks, and delicious pub cuisine.
+She arrived back in the late afternoon, very excited about all she had experienced at her conference.
+We walked down the street to a small Irish Pub where we enjoyed a great atmosphere, drinks, and delicious pub cuisine.
 We capped off our night with a nice bottle of wine at our hotel rooftop, before turning in to prep for our upcoming, long day of travel.

 The next morning, we took a stroll to have coffee and grab a breakfast sandwich.
 LA has an eerie peacefulness to it, in the early morning hours.
-Sometimes the pace of the city, the not so pleasant odors, and the more prominent issues like homelessness and crime can seem a bit daunting.
+Sometimes the pace of the city, the not-so-pleasant odors, and the more prominent issues like homelessness and crime can seem a bit daunting.
 All in all, a quick weekend in Los Angeles was worth the longer flight, to experience the sights and more positive aspects that the city has to offer.
 We highly recommend it.